-The Sun Voyager is a photo-trap that lives up to the hype.
+The Sun Voyager is a great place for a photo opportunity during your vacation in Reykjavik.
 As you stroll the sculpture and shore walk on the Reykjavik seaside, you’ll come across the 1986 statue, by Jon Gunnar Arnason, called the Solfarid, or “Sun Voyager.”
 An abstracted steel boat, this piece commemorates the Viking history of the island.
 Visit the ship around the time the sun goes down: The sunset here with Mount Esja in the background is particularly spectacular.

-Reykjavik City Pond, or “Tjörnin” as it’s commonly known, is actually a series of five connected bodies of water stretching from the city’s downtown to the domestic airport.
+Reykjavik City Pond, or “Tjörnin” as it’s commonly known, is actually a series of five connected bodies of water.
 Over 40 bird species call this lake home, including the arctic tern, eider ducks, and gadwalls.
 Birdwatch from the grassy shores—you're even allowed to feed the birds, although experts recommend you opt for grains over breadcrumbs.